-Monica and Andy - Moms want the best for their babies, Monica Royer included.
+Moms want the best for their babies, and Monica + Andy founder Monica Royer is no exception.
 After having her first baby, she wanted to make sure anything that touched her baby’s skin would be the softest and most trustworthy fabric available.
-Their whimsical and classic prints are a must have for any newborn photo shoot.
+Her clothing line's whimsical and classic prints are a must have for any newborn photo shoot.

 Tiffany Masterson was inspired to create a bar cleanser to address her combo and sensitive skin.
 She was a stay-at-home mom to her kids and began selling the cleanser on the side.
 Drunk Elephant is now one of the fastest growing beauty brands at Sephora, with top sellers like Babyfacial and TLC.

-Sandra Lin was inspired by her three kids to create KiwiCo, which makes STEAM activity boxes that are accessible, engaging, and fun for kids of all ages.
+Sandra Oh Lin was inspired by her three kids to create KiwiCo, which makes STEAM (Science, Technology, Engineering, Art, and Math) activity boxes that are accessible, engaging, and fun for kids of all ages.
 The boxes encourage kids to build their creative confidence and problem solving skills through super-fun hands-on projects and content.

 Snotty noses and diaper duty made Chelsea Hirschhorn wonder how she could make parenthood a bit easier.
 Her first product was the NoseFrida, a lifesaver to all parents with stuffy kids.
 The line now offers some of the most buzzed about baby products, like nail clippers that won’t nick your baby and a fever-monitoring patch.

 Susan Petersen began crafting baby moccasins in 2009 after becoming frustrated by the lack of well-designed baby shoes.
-She used a bag of scrap leather from a yard sale to create moccasins that she tested on her second child.
-Freshly Picked moccasins were born.
+She used a bag of scrap leather from a yard sale to create moccasins that she tested on her second child — and Freshly Picked moccasins were born.
 They are durable, well designed, and stay on your child’s foot.